maptime/philadelphia/_posts/2015-06-15-osm-food-mapathon.md

 ### why is this so important?

 Many farms and community gardens are located in low-income neighborhoods that appear as acres of empty blocks in commercial or government-produced online maps.

-OSM allows for sites of urban food production to be given a place on the map, opening the door to a bottom-up re-portrayal of space that emphasizes the production of basic daily needs.
+<blockquote><p>OSM allows for sites of urban food production to be given a place on the map, opening the door to a bottom-up re-portrayal of space that emphasizes the production of basic daily needs.</p></blockquote>

 So last year, Penn State researchers *proposed* and *documented* a **standard set of tags** for storing food resources in OSM, then amassed a number of student and community volunteers to gather Philadelphia's food data and add it to OSM.